Wolters Kluwer Expert Shares eVaulting Technology Insights

 “As a critically important component in digital mortgage lending, it’s not a matter of if lenders adopt eVault technology, but when and how,” concluded Wilzbach.
 “And more importantly, how successful they are in selecting an eVault provider with a proven track record to deliver.”

-This article was originally published in the Mortgage Banker Magazine July 2022 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of July 20, 2022.

 Published on